 With both methods, ensuring a complete seal (with caulk, seam tape, foundation repair, etc.) enables us to address all of the radon at its point of entry.
 The vacuum pump used to evacuate the radon gas in both systems does require a dedicated electrical box that can be easily installed by the qualified radon mitigation contractors at Idaho Radon.
 If energy efficiency is a concern, you'll be pleased to know that eliminating the dangerous radon in your house only uses as much electricity as a 40 watt light bulb.
 In fact the average cost per year on our fans runs approx. $40.00 to $85.00.

 Idaho Radon also offers radon mitigation systems for new construction.
 This preemptive measure is a great way to ensure that radon is never a problem in your home.
 We use techniques similar to standard radon mitigation, but because we are not retrofitting your home, we're able to account for aesthetics as well as energy efficiency.
 Instead of placing radon stacks on the outside of your home, we can actually install them internally as the building is constructed, eliminating a potential eyesore while still ensuring complete venting of any radon gas.
 We highly recommend radon-resistant new construction for areas with known elevated levels of radon.
-Call our licensed, bonded, and insured radon mitigation contractors today for more information!

 Use this check-list when evaluating and comparing radon contractors and ask the following questions: